-On December 7, 2022, we announced that our board of directors had authorized a stock repurchase program for the period from December 12, 2022 until January 31, 2025, whereby we may repurchase shares of common stock not to exceed, in the aggregate, \$200.0 million during the repurchase period.
-During the year ended January 31, 2023, we repurchased approximately 649,000 shares under this stock repurchase program for an aggregate purchase price of \$23.5 million.
-During the nine months ended October 31, 2023, we repurchased approximately 3,014,000 shares under this stock repurchase program for \$99.3 million, including excise tax of \$0.6 million.
+On December 7, 2022, we announced that our board of directors had authorized a stock repurchase program for the period from December 12, 2022 until January 31, 2025, whereby we may repurchase shares of common stock in an amount not to exceed, in the aggregate, \$200.0 million during the repurchase period.
+During the year ended January 31, 2024, we repurchased approximately 4,124,000 shares under this stock repurchase program for an aggregate purchase price of \$123.6 million, excluding an excise tax of \$0.8 million.
+During the three months ended April 30, 2024, we repurchased approximately 1,233,000 shares under this stock repurchase program for \$37.9 million, excluding excise tax of \$0.3 million.
+Subsequent to April 30, 2024 through May 30, 2024, we repurchased approximately 270,000 shares of our common stock for \$8.5 million under this program.
 Repurchases were financed with available cash in the United States.

-From time to time, we have purchased common stock from our directors, officers, and other employees to facilitate income tax withholding by us or the payment of income taxes by such holders upon vesting of equity awards occurring during a Company-imposed trading blackout or lockup period.
+From time to time, we have purchased shares of our common stock from our directors, officers, and other employees to facilitate income tax withholding or payments upon vesting of equity awards during Company-imposed trading blackout or lockup periods.

 On August 16, 2022, the U.S. government enacted the Inflation Reduction Act (the "IRA") into law.
-The IRA imposes a 1% excise tax on share repurchases, which is effective for us for repurchases completed after December 31, 2022.
+The IRA imposes a 1% excise tax on share repurchases in excess of issuances, which is effective for us for repurchases completed after December 31, 2022.
 We reflect the excise tax within equity as part of the repurchase of the common stock.

-Share repurchase activity during the three months ended October 31, 2023 was as follows:
+Share repurchase activity during the three months ended April 30, 2024 was as follows: